 Posted in Audio-Visuals, General Information, ShuffleCast, Spotlight, Underground Me Now

-Tagged austin, chief, george vondoom, hip hop, mk ultra, power, the doomsday device
+Tagged a cult classic, apple, austin, chief, clemits, hip hop, hip hop dx, the clemits show, the doomsday device